 UPDATE: USITC to Investigate Censorship as a Non-Tariff Barrier to Trade

-UPDATE: On January 26, 2021, the U.S. International Trade Commission (ITC) announced that it is initiating a new factfinding investigation, “Foreign Censorship: Trade and Economic Effects on U.S. Businesses,” on the effects of foreign censorship policies and practices on business in the United States.
+UPDATE: On May 6, 2021, following a request from the U.S. Senate Committee on Finance, the U.S. International Trade Commission (ITC) announced that it was instituting a second investigation into foreign censorship (Foreign Censorship Part 2: Trade and Economic Effects on U.S. Businesses, Inv.
+No. 332-586) and accelerating the comment and hearing schedule for the first investigation (Foreign Censorship Part 1: Policies and Practices Affecting U.S. Businesses, Inv.
+No. 332-585).
+On January 26, 2021, the ITC announced that it would initiate a new factfinding investigation, “Foreign Censorship: Trade and Economic Effects on U.S. Businesses,” on the effects of foreign censorship policies and practices on business in the United States.

 For additional information regarding opportunities to participate, please contact one of the attorneys listed on this alert.